 I've found these medications to be superior in terms of how effective they are at reducing insulin levels, leptin levels and helping with weight loss when compared to metformin.

-They tend to be expensive, but whenever possible I use these first line in patients with insulin resistance.
+They tend to be expensive, but whenever possible I use these as first-line agents in patients with insulin resistance.

 Of note: these medications have been associated with an increased risk of pancreatic cancer and pancreatitis if used in the long term setting.